wallarm/product-documentation/docs/4.10/updating-migrating/nginx-modules.md

     1. Installing Wallarm packages from these repositories.
     1. Connecting the installed Wallarm module to your NGINX.
     1. Connecting the filtering node to Wallarm Cloud using the provided token.

+        Manual upgrade with individual Linux packages is not supported any more.

     ![All-in-one compared to manual](../../../../images/installation-nginx-overview/manual-vs-all-in-one.png)